 Our main pedagogical approach is inquiry, which moves students from their current understanding to new understanding by actively building connections between experiences and knowledge.
 Students become responsible for their learning by asking questions, carrying out investigations, and reflecting on their observations and processes in order to make a conclusion.
 Kindergarten classrooms are full of enriching, play-based engagements.
 Students manipulate the environment around them in order to explain and make sense of the world.

 Kindergarten curriculum is a blend of the IB-PYP scope and sequence and AERO/Common Core standards.

 GAA has implemented the Readers and Writers Workshop program from KG2 - Grade 5.
 In KG1, students develop pre-literacy skills, which prepare them as early writers.
 In Workshop, all students are looked at as young authors with a full capacity to become a confident reader and author.

 Students also inquire into the following mathematical strands: number, data handling, measurement, patterns and functions, and shape and space.
 Students develop a strong number sense by representing numbers in variety of ways and are provided with hands-on opportunities to express their thinking.

 Alongside the classroom engagements, our Kindergarten students experience various specialist subjects.
-These include: P.E., Kitchen Lab, Creative Arts, Arabic, Islamic, Library and Makerspace.
+These include: P.E., Kitchen Lab, Performing Arts, Arabic Language, Islamic Education, Library and Makerspace.
 Students expand their learning beyond the classroom doors to experience swimming, gymnastics, Makerspace, coding, healthy eating, and more!
+Purposeful facilities support learning: